khun-elle/Data-Mining_HW2/HW2.md

     ## 3     good                 0.5955056

 ![](HW2_files/figure-markdown_github/unnamed-chunk-9-1.png) \* We find
-that having terrible history has lower probability of default than having good or poor history which is not intuitive.
+that having good history has higher probability of default than having poor or terrible history which is not intuitive.
 The issue with this data set is that it is not a random sample, rather it oversamples defaults.
 So there are “too many” defaults relative to the good ones.
 Therefore, this data set is not appropriate for building a predictive